turingschool-examples/gametime-testing-journey/README.md

 We were also left with a test suite that has to be run in the browser.

-We can fix BOTH of those issues by using something called Sinon.js.
+We can fix BOTH of those issues by using techniques called 'spies, stubs and mocks'.

-## What Is Sinon?

 ### Spies and Stubs and Mocks - What?